reinhardh/reinhardh.github.io/_site/README.md

 _layouts/page.html
 _includes/module.html

-_pages is where all the side specific data is
+_pages is where all the side specific data is, add or remove a page there if needed